2026AAAI/AAAICode/README.md

-# NIPS_code
+# AAAI_code
-This repository contains the code associated with the paper submitted to the Conference and Workshop on Neural Information Processing Systems (NIPS).
+This repository contains the code associated with the paper submitted to the Conference and Workshop on Association for the Advancement of Artificial Intelligence (AAAI).
 ## Data
-The raw experimental data is stored in the `original_data` folder.
-To prepare the input file required for the experiment, which adheres to the CL restrictions, the raw data can be processed using the provided interface in the `src/data_deal.py` file.
+The raw experimental data is stored in the `M` and `ORLIB` folders.
+To prepare the input file required for the experiment, which adheres to the CL restrictions, the raw data can be processed using the provided interface in the `data_deal_FL.py` file.
 This script ensures that the raw data is converted into the appropriate format for subsequent experimental use.
 ## License
 The code is released under the GNU General Public License, version 3, or any later version as published by the Free Software Foundation.
 ## Usage